Fire ant: Workers

 The other roles in an ant colony are usually undertaken by workers.
 Fire ant workers are haphazardly divided into different size classes, namely minima, minor, media, and major workers.
 The major ants are known for their larger size and more powerful mandibles typically used in macerating and storing food items (i.e. as repletes), while smaller workers take care of regular tasks (the main tasks in a colony are caring for the eggs/larvae/pupae, cleaning the nest, and foraging for food).
 However, Solenopsis daguerrei colonies contain no workers, as they are considered social parasites.

 Invasive species

 Although most fire ant species do not bother people and are not invasive, Solenopsis invicta, known in the United States as the red imported fire ant (or RIFA), is an invasive pest in many areas of the world, including the United States, Australia, China and Taiwan.
-The RIFA was believed to have been accidentally introduced to these countries via shipping crates, particularly with Australia when they were first found in Brisbane in 2001.
-These ants have now since been spotted in Sydney for the first time.
-They were believed to be in the Philippines, but they are most likely to be misidentified for Solenopsis geminata ants.
+The RIFA was believed to have been accidentally introduced to these countries via shipping crates, particularly in the case of Australia.

+In Australia, RIFA ants were first identified in the Port of Brisbane in 2001, although a strategic review of the Australian RIFA eradication program published in 2021 suggested that RIFA ants may have been present but undetected in Australia as early as 1992.
+As of November 2023, the invasion of fire ants is restricted to an area of 7000 km2 in South East Queensland that includes Brisbane, with the colonised area bordering the state of New South Wales (NSW), with incursions reported in northern NSW on a regular basis.
+Outside of this region, as of 2023, there have been seven other incursions that have had to be eradicated, with all incursions linked to ports and airports, including in Gladstone, the Port of Botany near Sydney (in 2014), and the Port of Fremantle, Western Australia.
+Elsewhere, fire ants have been frequently intercepted on incoming cargo in ports and airports across Australia.
+Of particular concern, Australian researchers predict that the entire country is able to provide suitable habitat for RIFA colonization, with the exception of highland Tasmania and the Snowy Mountains.
+In the 21-year time period between 2001 and 2022, the commonwealth and state governments of Australia spent a combined AU$644m in their attempts to eradicate RIFA ants.
+In 2015, the Australian National Red Imported Fire Ant Eradication Program (NRIFAEP) National Fire Ant Eradication Program was set up and received AU$411m of funding.
+For the time period of 2023-2027, funding of AU$593m has been agreed.
+Despite the funded plan and a degree of success in the eradication of RIFA not seen elsewhere in the world, some Australian experts warn that the government on a national and state level may be moving too slowly given the size of the threat.